Rings of Uranus: Dynamics and origin

 The origin of the dust bands is less problematic.
-The dust has a very short lifetime, 100–1000 years, and should be continuously replenished by collisions between larger ring particles, moonlets and meteoroids from outside the Uranian system.
+The dust has a very short lifetime, 100–1,000 years, and should be continuously replenished by collisions between larger ring particles, moonlets and meteoroids from outside the Uranian system.
 The belts of the parent moonlets and particles are themselves invisible due to their low optical depth, while the dust reveals itself in forward-scattered light.
 The narrow main rings and the moonlet belts that create dust bands are expected to differ in particle size distribution.
-The main rings have more centimeter to meter-sized bodies.
+The main rings have more centimetre to meter-sized bodies.
 Such a distribution increases the surface area of the material in the rings, leading to high optical density in back-scattered light.
 In contrast, the dust bands have relatively few large particles, which results in low optical depth.

-Recent observations using the James Webb Space Telescope’s Near Infrared Camera (NIRCam) have revealed new details about the composition of Uranus’s rings.
-The ϵ ring remains the brightest feature across infrared wavelengths from 1 to 5 micrometers, while other rings like (4, 5, 6), (α, β), and (η, γ, δ) are distinguishable at shorter wavelengths but blend together at longer wavelengths.
-Spectral analysis shows that Uranus’s rings have weaker water-ice absorption near 3 microns compared to the small inner moons, suggesting a lower abundance of surface water ice or a dominance of larger, less icy particles.
-The strength of water-ice absorption increases with distance from the planet, indicating compositional gradients within the rings.
-Some nearby moons, such as Mab and Puck, exhibit unique spectral features that may result from the transfer of icy material from the rings.
-These findings provide important insights into the origin and evolution of Uranus’s ring system and its interactions with surrounding moons.

 Exploration

 The rings were thoroughly investigated by the Voyager 2 spacecraft in January 1986.
 Two new faint rings—λ and 1986U2R—were discovered bringing the total number then known to eleven.
-Rings were studied by analyzing results of radio, ultraviolet and optical occultations.
+Rings were studied by analysing results of radio, ultraviolet and optical occultations.
 Voyager 2 observed the rings in different geometries relative to the Sun, producing images with back-scattered, forward-scattered and side-scattered light.
 Analysis of these images allowed derivation of the complete phase function, geometrical and Bond albedo of ring particles.
 Two rings—ε and η—were resolved in the images revealing a complicated fine structure.
 Analysis of Voyager's images also led to discovery of eleven inner moons of Uranus, including the two shepherd moons of the ε ring—Cordelia and Ophelia.